hazieon/hazieon/README.md

 ## 📚 Currently Learning ...
-- **Lots of practice of the above skills and technologies!!**
+- **Lots of practice of the above skills and technologies!**
 - MongoDB
 - React Native
-- Solidity (Ethereum smart contract)
+- Coding on blockchain
-- Wordpress custom templates (general structure and PHP)
+- Wordpress custom templates (using JavaScript and PHP)
 - How to write clean code
 - **Would love to learn:** Ruby, C#, Java, React Native